PValenti96/PValenti96.github.io/README.md

 ## Introduction

 My name is Paolo Valenti.
 I have an Associate of Science from Tunxis Community College, and with the completion of my program at SNHU, I will have a Bachelor's in Computer Science.
-It has been a long road, as I have been attending school full time and then part time since about the fall of 2019.
+It has been a long road, as I have been attending school full time and then part time since the fall of 2019.
 To see this all the way to the end and organize my thoughts in this portfolio, I aim to accurately reflect on what I have learned and accomplished.
 This ePortfolio will ideally illustrate the end result of all my learning, while acting as a starting point for the beginning of my professional career in CS.

+## Professional Self Assessment

+My time spent in the Computer Science program at SNHU and creating my first ePortfolio has been vital in shaping my professional development and future career goals.
+I have come a long way from following the weekly modules that helped me create small-scale projects to improving and designing meaningful enhancements to this particular project that reflect my career interest: mobile development.

+The program projects varied greatly and taught me many lessons.
+For example, CS-300: DSA Analysis and Design showed me how data structures can transform work and make large sets of information manageable, such as when I used vector data structures to organize an animal shelter’s pet list.
+CS-330: Computer Graphics & Visualization taught me the value of visuals when I recreated a static 3D scene based on objects from my desk.
+In CS-370: Emerging Trends in CS, I explored deep Q-learning and neural networks, where I trained a model to navigate a maze.
+These experiences taught me that problems often have multiple solutions, and each requires thoughtful application of tools and techniques.

+Throughout my courses, I collaborated with classmates in discussion boards and project work, strengthening both my technical knowledge and my ability to communicate effectively with technical and non-technical audiences alike.
+On the technical side, the program challenged me to grow my expertise with new tools, frameworks, and external libraries.
+Data structures and algorithms from earlier courses guided my design of enhancements for this app, while software engineering practices pushed me to refine and extend the app beyond its original scope.

+Database work became a crucial focus as well.
+I moved beyond the original local SQLite database by implementing a SQL Server backend.
+This allowed the app to scale more effectively and introduced features like centralized account management, monitoring, and security improvements.
+Collectively, these projects and enhancements demonstrate my growth across software engineering, data structures, and databases.
+My goal with this portfolio is to showcase these skills in a way that highlights my readiness to begin a career in mobile software development.

 ## Code Review